 Why introduce HR shared services?

-Traditionally, the benefits realised by the use of HR shared services include:
+Traditionally, the benefits of using HR shared services model include:

 Reducing costs and avoiding duplication of effort - achieving economies of scale and eliminating duplicated effort can streamline and simplify services, also reducing costs.
-For example, the potential to exploit common buying power from shared services for example, training and development providers.
+For example, the potential to exploit common buying power from shared services, such as with training and development providers.
 Cheaper relative wage costs are also a factor contributing to the establishment of shared services in certain offshore locations (for example, the Indian sub-continent and Eastern Europe).

 Improving quality of service to customers - the use of more efficient processes can deliver greater consistency, and more timely and accurate information and advice to the service centre's ‘customers’ (for instance, individual employees or line managers).
-With the increasing requirements for organisations to fully understand, measure and manage their human capital, such improvements in information availability are of increasing importance.
-For more information on the measurement and management of human capital, see our factsheets on human capital and HR analytics.
+With the increasing requirements for organisations to fully understand their workforce, such improvements in information availability are of increasing importance.
+See our factsheets on human capital measurement and reporting and HR analytics.

 Greater HR focus on strategy - greater structural flexibility, improving organisational learning, and freeing up HR from the more day-to-day routine enquiries are seen as an important levers for re-positioning the contribution of HR as a business-driven function, focused on its strategic role in facilitating and supporting organisational change.
-More information on strategic HRM is available in our factsheet.
+See more on strategic HRM in our factsheet.

 Shared know-how - a centralised provision facilitates the pooling of knowledge about what works across different parts of the organisation and different geographical regions, and the sharing of insight about customers and markets.

 As a precursor to outsourcing – it might become easier to argue the business case for outsourcing when it is possible to clearly demonstrate initially the maximum efficiencies that can be achieved internally by the adoption of shared services.
 For more information, see our factsheet on HR outsourcing.